Timberwolves' Jaylen Nowell: Not on injury report

-Nowell (knee) is not on the final injury report for Friday's Play-In Game against the Thunder.
+Nowell (knee) is not on the final injury report for Game 3 against the Nuggets on Friday.

-Nowell played 13 minutes against the Lakers on Tuesday, but this time around, Minnesota will be getting Rudy Gobert back from his one-game suspension.
-Nickeil Alexander-Walker is moving into the starting lineup, so it remains to be seen what type of role Nowell will play.
+For the third straight game, Nowell will play through a questionable tag.
+If the first two games of the series are any indication, look for Nowell to see minutes in the teens.

 More News